chutieu312/Leetcode/README.md

 - Browse each subfolder for Python scripts and explanations.
 - Run the provided test functions to see example outputs.
 - Use the code as a reference for learning algorithms and preparing
+- How to use:
+  After cloning, create and activate your venv: python -m venv venv source venv/Scripts/activate
+  Install all dependencies:
+  pip install -r requirements.txt